Problems and worries can be hard to get to grips with when they're just going round inside our heads. Talking or writing can help.

 Maybe you're embarrassed?
 Maybe you don't think anyone will take you seriously?
 Maybe you're worried about people around you finding out about something?

-Whatever your reasons, it's still important to talk about problems and about out feelings.
+Whatever your reasons, it's still important to talk about your problems and feelings.

 What if I don't want to talk?